-Two of the stepper drivers are use a 74194 - Bidirectional Universal Shift Register from the 74LS or 74HC - TTL families of logic devices to produce the stepping function.
+Both of the stepper drivers are use a 74194 - Bidirectional Universal Shift Register from the 74LS or 74HC - TTL families of logic devices to produce the stepping function.
 A diagram at the bottom of this page shows the difference between the 74194 - UNIPOLAR and BIPOLAR stepping pattern generation.

 These stepper drivers have only basic control functions: Forward, Reverse and Stop and Step rate adjustment.
 The calculated Step rate adjustment range of the drivers is 0.72 (1.39 sec) to 145 steps per second.
 (Lower and higher step rates are also possible.)

 The only step angle for these drivers is the design step angle of the motor itself.
 'Half-stepping' is not possible with either of the driver circuits.

 NOTE: The UNIPOLAR and BIPOLAR stepper motor driver circuits on this web site use the same circuit board, the difference between the circuits is a jumper at the data inputs of the 74194 shift register that programs its outputs.

 If the jumper is left out of the 74194 circuit its output will be for UNIPOLAR motors and if the jumper is put in the 74194 circuit its output will be for BIPOLAR motors.

 The explanations for the circuits on these pages cannot hope to cover every situation on every layout.
 For this reason be prepared to do some experimenting to get the results you want.
 This is especially true of circuits such as the "Across Track Infrared Detection" circuits and any other circuit that relies on other than direct electronic inputs, such as switches.